 The Eye Flow

-I’ve been doing the eye flow lately.
-What with too much work, reading late at night, and irregular sleep patterns, I have noticed that my usual go-to flow for tired eyes, the combination of SELs 4-21, doesn’t seem to cut it any more.
-So, I brought out the big guns – the Eye Flow variation for opening of SEL 10.
+I’ve been doing the Eye Flow lately.
+With too much work, late-night reading, and irregular sleep, I noticed that my usual go-to flow for tired eyes—the combination of SELs 4 and 21—doesn’t seem to cut it anymore.
+So, I brought out the big guns: the Eye Flow variation for opening SEL 10.

-When I used SELs 4-21, I did it before falling asleep.
-Now I do the Eye Flow first thing in the morning.
-I set my alarm to thirty minutes earlier than usual, and I stay in bed doing both sides of the Eye flow self-help.
+When I used SELs 4 and 21, I would do them before falling asleep.
+Now, I do the Eye Flow first thing in the morning.
+I set my alarm thirty minutes earlier than usual and stay in bed, doing both sides of the Eye Flow self-help.

 Do you know how to do it?
-Take the standard sequence for SEL 10 – Eye Flow and skip the first step.
-I also skip the last step, even though I love it and it is very powerful.
-It just feels too early in the morning to be stretching all the way to the toes for that last step.
-Here is how my routine goes:
+Take the standard sequence for SEL 10 (the Eye Flow) and skip the first step.
+I also skip the last step—though I love it and find it very powerful—because it feels too early in the morning to stretch all the way to my toes.
+Here’s how my routine goes:

 Eye Flow (Right Side)

 Step 1.
-Place your left hand under the right underarm.
-With the right hand make a circle by placing your right thumb over the index finger nail.
+Place your left hand under your right underarm.
+With your right hand, make a circle by placing your right thumb over your right index fingernail.

 Step 2.
-Keep your left hand under the right underarm.
+Keep your left hand under your right underarm.
 Place your right hand on the left SEL 20 (above the eyebrow).

 Step 3.
-Keep your left hand under the right underarm.
+Keep your left hand under your right underarm.
 Place your right hand on the left SEL 21 (cheekbone).

 Step 4.
-Keep your left hand under the right underarm.
-Return your right hand on the left SEL 20 (same as Step 2.)
+Keep your left hand under your right underarm.
+Return your right hand to the left SEL 20 (same as Step 2).

 Step 5.
-Keep your right hand on the left SEL 20 and move your left hand to left SEL 14 (bottom of rib cage)
+Keep your right hand on the left SEL 20 and move your left hand to the left SEL 14 (bottom of the rib cage).

 Pop quiz: do you know which side helps which eye?

-I’ll leave it to you to puzzle it out.
-But here is a hint.
-If you get a twitchy eye, hold the second toe and find out which one, right or left, helps your eye stop from twitching.
-It works like a charm for me but I have to hold it for at least twenty minutes, or the twitching comes back.
+I’ll leave that for you to puzzle out.
+Here’s a hint: if you get a twitchy eye, hold your second toe and see which side—right or left—helps the twitching stop.
+It works like a charm for me, but I have to hold it for at least twenty minutes; otherwise, the twitching returns.

-I have also been doing the Eye Flow together with the Eyes Mantra given in Chakra Mantras by Thomas Ashley-Farrand.
-I chose the sun mantra used for healing afflictions of the eyes on page 151 of the book, and did it for forty days straight.
-At first, I started only with the Mantra.
-Then, I moved to doing it outside or in a sunny room while exposed to sunshine.
-Finally, I added the Eye Flow to the whole routine.
-I am still evaluating the total effect of this exercise.
-But I certainly like it when I can weave exercises from different traditions.
+I’ve also been doing the Eye Flow together with the Eyes Mantra from Chakra Mantras by Thomas Ashley-Farrand.
+I chose the Sun mantra for healing eye afflictions (page 151) and practiced it for forty days straight.
+At first, I did only the mantra.
+Then I started chanting it outside in my backyard or in a sunny room, exposed to natural light.
+Finally, I added the Eye Flow to the routine.
+I’m still evaluating the full effect of this combination, but I really enjoy weaving exercises from different traditions.

 What about you?
 Have your eyes been tired lately?
 What do you do?
-Share your flows.
+Share your favorite flows.

 Tatiana